Griffon Fauve de Bretagne

 Origin & History

-The Griffon Fauve de Bretagne originates from France.
-Originally, they were used to hunt wild animals.
-These included, for example, hares, deer or even wolves.
-The dogs' ancestors worked in packs to track and corner prey.
-With the extinction of the native wolves in the 19th century, the numbers of the dogs dropped and they were nearly wiped out, but in the 1940s a breeding program began to save the breed.
-Since the 1980s, they have become very popular as hunting dogs and are still widely used in France.
-Outside of Europe, however, they are rarely seen.
+With the extinction of the native wolves in the 19th century, the number of dogs declined and they were almost wiped out, but in the 1940s a breeding program began to save the breed.
+Since the 1980s, they have been very popular as hunting dogs and are still widespread in France.
+Outside of Europe, however, they are rather rare.